MikeHopcroft/data-flow/README.md

 The syntax is an ***extremely limited subset of Javascript syntax***, relating mainly to the staging of function parameters, invoking functions, and reshaping return values in order to pass them to other functions.

-Here's an example use case in travel booking.
+Here's an example use case related to travel booking.
 Consider the following user utterance:

 *"Find me rental car options for a trip I'm planning for 10/10 through the 15th.
 My flights are United 5117 outboud, returning on flight 5030."*